nkrusch/recontext/notes/dig.md

    - Uses symbolic execution to compute symbolic states.
    - Symbolic states are used to obtain concrete states.

-3. **INFERENCE** of equality and inequality invariants.
+3. **INFERENCE** of invariants.

-   A) **Equation invariants (CEGIR-based)** [@nguyen2022c]
-      - SymInfer formulates verification conditions from symbolic states, to confirm or refute an invariant, solves those using an SMT solver, and produces counterexamples to refine the inference process [@nguyen2022].
-      - Giving traces as input means symbolic states are not used [@nguyen2022c]
-      - Using traces only can generate _spurious invariants_, i.e., correct in traces,
-        but not in all executions [@nguyen2022c].
-      - Convergence rate depends on the form of examples [@feldman2019].

-             [*] Traces -----→ Inference                    [*] start
-                  ↑               ↓
-                  ↑               ↓
-                  ↑            Equations
-                  ↑               ↓
-                  ↑               ↓
-             Counterexample ←-- Z3 Solver ←-- Symbolic states

-   B) **Inequality invariants (SMT-based)** [@nguyen2022b] - computed directly from symbolic states.
-      - Enumerate octagonal terms (x-y, x+y, etc.) and min/max-plus
-        terms, such as min(x, y, z).
-      - For each term t, use an SMT solver to compute the smallest upperbound k for t, from symbolic states.
+   - supports nonlinear equalities and inequalities, of arbitrary degree, over numerical variables [@nguyen2014].

 4. **POSTPROCESSING** (simplification + removing redundancy) [@nguyen2014]
    - pruning and filtering to remove redundant and spurious invariants
-   - pruning removes invariants that are logical implications from other invariants, e.g. keep $x=y$ and discard $x^2=y^2$.
+   - pruning removes invariants that are logical implications from other invariants, e.g., keep $x=y$ and discard $x^2=y^2$.
    - Traces not used in inference are used to check the resulting invariants
    - Using symbolic execution helps in this step; to procude higher quality invariants [@nguyen2022]

 5. **OUTPUT** Invariants
+   - returns a set of possible polynomial relations among the variables in $V$ whose degree is at most $d$ [@nguyen2014].

 ## About Invariant Inference

-The generator creates relations that are polynomial, disjunctive, and/or flat and nested arrays.
+The generator creates relations about polynomials, disjunctions, flat arrays, or nested arrays.
 DIG uses concepts and tools from mathematical fields (linear algebra, geometry, formal methods, etc.) to improve dynamic analysis [@nguyen2014].

-DIG uses **_parameterized templates_** [@nguyen2014]
+DIG uses **_parameterized templates_** [@nguyen2014].
 - Computes the unknown coefficients in the templates directly from trace.
 - Resulting invariants are precise over the input traces.

-Inference is based on a **subset of traces** for inference [@nguyen2014] Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.
+Inference is based on a **subset of traces** [@nguyen2014].
+- Since an invariant holds for any set of traces, it is likely that we can find that same invariant using a smaller subset of the available traces.

-**Different techniques** are used to generate invariants, depending on the invariant kind (polynomial, inequality, etc.) [@nguyen2014] Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points.
+**Different techniques** are used to generate invariants, depending on the invariant kind [@nguyen2014].
+- Trace data is treated as points in Euclidean space and DIG computes geometric shapes enclosing the points.

 **Polynomial equality relations**
 - Viewed as unbounded geometric shapes (lines, planes, etc.)